 We proudly offer the bios of our accomplished teachers.

-is the author of the essay collections Legs Get Led Astray (Future Tense Books) and I’ll Tell You In Person (forthcoming from Coffee House Press/Emily Books), as well as the novella Women (Short Flight/Long Drive Books).
+is the author of the essay collections Legs Get Led Astray (Future Tense Books) and I’ll Tell You In Person (Coffee House Press/Emily Books), as well as the novella Women (Short Flight/Long Drive Books).
 Her essays have appeared in The Sun magazine, Salon, VICE magazine, The Rumpus, xoJane, Smith Magazine, and Freerange Nonfiction, among many others.
 She has contributed to the anthologies True Tales of Lust and Love (Soft Skull Press) and Goodbye To All That: Writers On Loving And Leaving New York (Seal Press).
 She has taught for LitReactor, The Independent Resource Center in Portland, Oregon, and The Hudson Opera House.
-She has studied at Gotham Writers Workshop.

 Kelly Caldwell has written for New York Newsday, House Beautiful, Time Out New York, The Writer, The Huffington Post, and others.
 One of her essays was named a Notable Essay by the editors of the Best American Essays series and anthologized in If These Walls Could Talk: Thoughts of Home.
 She is also dean of faculty at Gotham Writers Workshop.
 She holds a BJ from the University of Missouri and an MS from Columbia University.